kkpatidar1997/youtubesubcriber/READ.md

 ## Prerequisites

-To run this project locally, make sure you have the following installed:
+To run this project locally, make sure you have the following :

 - [Node.js](https://nodejs.org/)
 - [MongoDB](https://www.mongodb.com/)